-The applicant is proposing to divide the subject property into 89 single family residential lot, with two lots designated for stormwater detention (Tracts A and B).
-There is a S-4 water pump station located south of Lot 6.
-The applicant is working with the City on the location of this pump station.
+The applicant is proposing to divide the subject property into 89 single family residential lot, with two lots in Phase 1 designated for stormwater detention (Tracts A and B).

 (C) Any special development standards, including, but not limited to, floodplain development, special setbacks, geological or geotechnical analysis, and vision clearance.